ArianeMora/beta_aminoacids/README.md

 Fig4_SingleVariantValidation.ipynb is just a figure of the results from the experiments of the ones that were successful from the data mining approach.

+## Data

+Data will be made publicly available on zenodo on publishing of release: https://zenodo.org/uploads/16969555

 ## Citation

 coming soon.